How to Scan Multiple Pages into One PDF File

 Configure your PDF file

-IronPDF is a C# PDF library for creating and editing PDFs on Windows.
-It was created by .NET developers who wanted to have the same functionality as Adobe Acrobat but in a more simplified way.
-IronPDF is an easy-to-use and lightweight library with many features that support beginners and experts programmatically:
+IronPDF is a C# PDF library for creating and editing PDFs on Windows, Linux, and macOS.
+Created by .NET developers who wanted Adobe Acrobat functionality in a simplified way that integrates seamlessly with .NET applications.
+IronPDF is an easy-to-use, lightweight library with features supporting both beginners and experts programmatically.
+The library provides comprehensive documentation and numerous examples for common scenarios:

-- Supports conversion of images, text, and inline graphics to PDF
+- Supports converting images, text, and graphics to PDF

 - Create password-protected or watermarked documents

-IronPDF enables developers to write very efficiently and with fewer lines of code for PDF processors.
-Let's take a look at how to scan multiple pages or images into one PDF using IronPDF.
+IronPDF helps developers write efficiently with fewer lines of code.
+Let's see how to scan multiple pages or images into one PDF using IronPDF:

 using IronPdf;